 How to lead a calm, successful cheerful life – Think, believe, do!
 By Earl Nightingale

 You are what you think about.
-Everyone is a total of our thoughts and if our thoughts are scattered and fluctuating, we are no-one and get nowhere.
+We are a total of our thoughts and if our thoughts are scattered and fluctuating, we are no-one and get nowhere.

 You will get to where your goals take you.
 If you have no goals, you go nowhere.

-If you wish for these things then you must wish very strongly, and not wish for a million incompatible things just as strongly.
+If you wish for a thing then you must wish very strongly, and not wish for a million incompatible things just as strongly.
 I cannot wish to have a corporate job and wish to sleep in every day.

 If you think of positive things you will get positive things back (and vice versa).
 We become what we think.
-Our brain does not care what you plant in it (like the soil does not care what crops the farmer plants).
-It will equally accept and return that back to us.
-Like a seed planted in soil, an idea planted in the brain needs to be nurtured.
+Our brain does not care what you plant in it (like the soil does not care which crops the farmer plants).
+It will equally easily accept all thoughts and return these back to us.
+But you do need to do more than just ‘think’ it, as like a seed planted in soil, an idea planted in the brain needs to be nurtured.

-The most important things we get in life we get for free and for this reason we don’t value them as much as the things we buy with money.
-But what comes free; family, health, relationships, our bodies, dreams, ambitions friends etc., can never be replaced once lost.
+The most important things we get in life we get for free.
+Sadly we don’t value anything that comes for free, or very easily, as much as the things we buy with money.
+But what comes for free; family, health, relationships, our bodies, dreams, ambitions friends etc., can never be replaced once lost.
 Yet everything we buy; houses, cars, and trinkets, can always be bought again.

 One of Isaac Newton’s 3 laws of motion applies in very context.
-These laws are principals of physics but they apply to every energy system. https://www.livescience.com/46558-laws-of-motion.html
+These laws are principals of physics but they apply to every energy system [including human effort]. https://www.livescience.com/46558-laws-of-motion.html

 The First Law of Motion states, “A body at rest will remain at rest, and a body in motion will remain in motion unless it is acted upon by an external force.”
 Also referred to as the law of Inertia